wp-plugins/thin-out-revisions/readme.txt

 == Screenshots ==

 1. fig. 1.
-The 'Thin Out' button to remove intermediate revisions
+The 'Thin Out' button to remove intermediate revisions.
 2. fig. 2.
-A button to remove a single revision
+A button to remove a single revision.
 3. fig. 3.
 Options.
 You can remove old revisions on the fly or periodically.
 4. fig. 4.
-Memos are displayed with brackets
+Memos are displayed with brackets.
 5. fig. 5.
 You can use a editor to update old memos.